WreewanMorhee/ReactRoulette/README.md

 #### PS1: you can put your roulette's body image on one of them or both; just due to different design, something will be under the highlight and something will be on the highlight, so let you have more option to combine your roulette
 #### PS2: your roulette should put like this: ![alt text](https://event.hearst.com.tw/uiuxstoredemo/roulettegame/images/correct_rou.jpg) not like this: ![alt text](https://event.hearst.com.tw/uiuxstoredemo/roulettegame/images/wrong_rou.jpg)

-### highlight_img
-type: string
-default: ''
-usage: when roulette rotate over, hightlight will bling bling, its purpose is to highlight the winning-prize;
-HIGHLY RECOMMENDED: the ratio of this image should be square

 ### pointer_img